realashrafi/Co-Work-Makeen/README.md

 ## Contributing

-Contributions to the Co-Working Space Seat Reservation System project are welcome!
+Contributions to the Co-Work Makeen project are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

+## License

+This project is licensed under the [MIT License](LICENSE).

 ---